The Best Expandable Hoses for Your Garden

 The key to their innovative design is two separate parts: a protective outer shell and a stretchy core.
 The shell protects the core from punctures and abrasion and gives it a rigid wall when the water is turned on.
 The inner core operates much like a balloon by stretching up to three times its resting length when the water is pressurized.
 Turn the water off, and the hose returns to its original size and shape, emptying itself as it deflates.

 The best expandable hose options on the market do all the jobs that conventional garden hoses do.
 They’re the ideal choice when storage space is limited, for tight spaces where other hoses kink and twist, and for gardeners tired of lugging around heavy rubber hoses.
-Read on to learn more about expandable hoses and why the following options rank highly.
+Read on to learn more about expandable hoses and why the following options rank highly in our estimation.

 - BEST OVERALL: Aterod Expandable Garden Hose